COLMORE BUSINESS DISTRICT DIRECTORS

-Mike Best runs the Birmingham Office for Turley Associates, an independent planning and urban design consultancy, with offices in 10 cities across the UK.
+Mike Best runs the Birmingham office for Turleys, an independent planning and urban design consultancy, with offices in 10 cities across the UK.
 He sits on the main Company Board and Management Board.

-In addition to Colmore Business District, he is involved in the GBS LEP as a member of its Planning Sub-Group and sits on the RTPI Accreditation Board for the University of Birmingham Planning School.
-He is married with two children and lives in Dorridge where he is the chair of the Junior Committee at his local tennis club.
+In addition to Colmore Business District, he is involved in the GBS LEP as a member of its Planning sub-group and sits on the RTPI Accreditation Board for the University of Birmingham Planning School.
+Mike is married with two children and lives in Dorridge where he is the chair of the Junior Committee at his local tennis club.

 Sir Albert Bore is currently the Leader of Birmingham City Council and was previously in the role from 1999-2004.